aerinzero/ArrayPipeline/CONTRIBUTING.md

 is the current list (as of the time of writing this document).

 ```
-rake build       # Trigger a build and put files into dist/ directory
+rake build:clean  # Clean the current build area
-rake clean       # Clean the dist/ directory
+rake build:run    # Execute a build
-rake test:run    # Run the test suite once
+rake build:watch  # Watch for changes then perform a build
-rake test:watch  # Run and watch the test suite
+rake test:run     # Run the test suite
-rake watch       # Watch for changes in src/ and trigger a build on change
+rake test:watch   # Run the test suite and watch for changes
 ```